 Chameleons are diurnal, which means that they are mainly active during the day.
 They are solitary animals and are therefore best kept alone.
 However, a male and female or two females can be kept together in a large cage with visual barriers.
-They are very aggressive to other chameleons.
+They are very aggressive towards other chameleons.
 However normally they are very shy and when startled or feeling threatened they may curl into a tight foetal position, darken in colour, and "play dead".
 Take your reptile out daily for 10 to 15 minutes to expose your pet to unfiltered sunlight to produce its own vitamin D3.
 Chameleons should have a UVB light in its cage for 10 to 12 hours per day.
 The light should be changed every six months depending on the lifetime of the UVB light.
-UVB does not penetrate glass, so the light has to be Chameleons should receive calcium and vitamin D supplements, either dusted on the insects or given as food to the insects.
+UVB does not penetrate glass, so the light has to be inside the enclosure.
+Chameleons should receive calcium and vitamin D supplements, either dusted over the insects or given as food to the insects.
 The insects should be dusted at least three times a week.

 Chameleons have the tendency to change their colour in accordance with their mood, which also acts as a great defence mechanism.
-Chameleons have coloured pigments, in the outer layers of its skin.
+Chameleons have coloured pigments in the outer layers of their skin.
 These cells are known as chromatophores.
 Different colour pigments are present in different layers.
 The top layer of the skin has yellow coloured pigments while the lower layers have blue or white pigments.
 Changes in these cells bring a change in the colour of the chameleon.

 Chameleons can move each eye separately and can thoroughly scan their surroundings.
-Their eyes can rotate 180 degrees
+Their eyes can rotate 180 degrees.

-Veiled chameleons do like to eat blossoms and leaves, such as dandelions, hibiscus, ficus, romaine and escarole.
-Always make sure these blossoms are not sprayed with pesticide and do not originate from roadside lawns, which can result in lead toxicity.
+Veiled chameleons do like to eat blossoms and leaves, such as dandelions, hibiscus, Ficus, romaine and escarole.
+Always make sure these blossoms are not sprayed with pesticide and do not originate from road side lawns, which can result in lead toxicity.

-They only drink water from morning dew and rain that has fallen onto leaves, therefore, it is important to mist the enclosure with a spray bottle three times a day for approximately two minutes, including all the leaves and branches in the enclosure.
+They only drink water from morning dew and rain that has fallen onto leaves, so therefore it is important to mist the enclosure with a spray bottle three times a day for approximately two minutes, including all the leaves and branches in the enclosure.
 The humidity in the enclosure should be maintained between 40-60% relative humidity.
 Automatic misting systems are available and create the correct humidity for the chameleon.

 Most common health issues